Satisfactory Academic Progress

 Follow these steps to determine the amount of credits you may attempt before you reach Maximum Attempted Credits:

 - Determine the credits required to graduate from your current program of study reviewing your Advisement Report.
-Log into myMadisonCollege (Classic Portal), go to your Student Center and select Academic Requirements.
+Log into the myMadisonCollege Classic Portal and select Academic Requirements.
 Then click View Report as PDF.
 The Units Required is the amount of credits needed to graduate from your program.
 Please note that if you are in a program with embedded credentials, you must add the Units Required listed under each credential to get the total number of credits needed to graduate from the parent program.

 - Multiply the Units Required by 1.50 (150 percent).

 To determine the amount of credits you have attempted that count towards Maximum Attempted Units add up all of the following classes.
 Note that this calculation does not start over if you change or add a new program of study.

 - Attempted at Madison College, regardless of final grade

 - Non-degree classes for which financial aid was received